-Matcha is a fine powder that is made by stone grinding the young and nutrient rich leaves of the green tea plant.
+Matcha green tea is a fine powder that is made by stone grinding the young and nutrient rich leaves of the green tea plant.
 The green tea plant aka the “Camellia Sinensis” comes packed with naturally occurring caffeine in the structure of its leaves.
-Drinking Matcha allows you to completely ingest the leaf unlocking the full caffeine content and health benefits of green tea.
+Drinking matcha green tea allows you to completely ingest the leaf unlocking the full caffeine content and health benefits of green tea.

 An 8 oz glass of Matcha green tea will provide you with about 70 mg of caffeine.
-The caffeine informer determined this caffeine dosage using a 2 gram serving of Matcha powder (1 teaspoon).
-It should be noted that the caffeine content may vary slightly depending on the grade and quality of Matcha you use.
-Like we mentioned before, Matcha is a powder so the amount of Matcha you use in preparation will change your caffeine intake.
+The caffeine informer determined this caffeine dosage using a 2 gram serving of Matcha green tea powder (1 teaspoon).
+It should be noted that the caffeine content may vary slightly depending on the grade and quality of Matcha green tea you use.
+Like we mentioned before, Matcha green tea is a powder so the amount of Matcha you use in preparation will change your caffeine intake.
 If you are looking for a big caffeine boost, use a large scoop of Tenzo Premium!

-Traditionally in Japan, Matcha is prepared in two styles, named “Usucha” and “Koicha”, the difference being the thickness in tea.
+Traditionally in Japan, matcha green tea is prepared in two styles, named “Usucha” and “Koicha”, the difference being the thickness in tea.

-So depending on your preference for strength in Matcha Tea, a good green glass can contain anywhere from 35 - 140 mg of caffeine.
-But be careful - 4 grams of Matcha whisked with 2 oz of water will come with a bitter bite that is recommended only for an experienced Matcha pallet.
+So depending on your preference for strength in matcha green tea, a good green glass can contain anywhere from 35 - 140 mg of caffeine.
+But be careful - 4 grams of matcha green tea whisked with 2 oz of water will come with a bitter bite that is recommended only for an experienced Matcha pallet.

-For the last 1000 years, Matcha has been prepared in Japan and China as part of a mindful and spiritual practice.
-Zen Buddhist monks drank Matcha to remain calm and alert during long hours of meditation, and during the 13th century, the monks introduced Matcha to samurai warriors as a pre-battle drink for increased energy and endurance for long battles.
+For the last 1000 years, Matcha green tea has been prepared in Japan and China as part of a mindful and spiritual practice.
+Zen Buddhist monks drank Matcha green tea to remain calm and alert during long hours of meditation, and during the 13th century, the monks introduced Matcha green tea to samurai warriors as a pre-battle drink for increased energy and endurance for long battles.

 If the thought of caffeine makes you wary, you don’t have to worry.
-The energy boost in Matcha will help you relax!
+The energy boost in Matcha green tea will help you relax!
 Crazy right?

-Check out this awesome description of the Matcha caffeine experience by Dana Velden.
+Check out this awesome description of the Matcha green tea caffeine experience by Dana Velden.

 “The caffeine hit of an espresso can be a bit like having an express train screaming through the middle of your body: a deep, powerful, jittery roar.
 I find the effects of Matcha to be just as stimulating but in a more delicate, refined way, as if a thousand butterflies have descended on my body, beating their wings until I’m lifted, gently but resolutely, a few inches off the ground.” - Dana Velden, thekitchn.com

-There is more caffeine in a regular cup of coffee than there is in Matcha.
+There is more caffeine in a regular cup of coffee than there is in Matcha green tea.
 Brewed coffee contains about 95 mg of caffeine, about 25 mg more than Matcha in an 8 fl oz beverage.

-The natural antioxidants in Matcha prevent many signs of aging by trapping and inactivating free radicals in the skin.
+The natural antioxidants in Matcha green tea prevent many signs of aging by trapping and inactivating free radicals in the skin.
 Green Tea is also an amazing anti-inflammatory agent and has been found to effectively treat acne and rosacea.
-The best way to experience results with better skin is to apply Matcha directly with an easy to make, Tenzo Face Mask.
+The best way to experience results with better skin is to apply matcha green tea powder directly with an easy to make, Tenzo Face Mask.

 Matcha has the highest antioxidant rating of all major superfoods.
 There’s an antioxidant super molecule called EGCG that is found almost exclusively in green tea that has been found to prevent the risk of cardiovascular disease and neurodegenerative diseases, strengthen the immune system, and boost metabolism.

-It takes about 30 seconds to combine green tea powder with hot water by whisking or shaking to make Matcha Tea.
+It takes about 30 seconds to combine green tea powder with hot water by whisking or shaking to make matcha green Tea.
 There’s no complicated machinery, no extensive filter and drip process and no detrimental waste like the current problems associated with K-cups.
-Creating a perfect rich cup of Matcha is as easy as finding the perfect scoop to water ratio.
+Creating a perfect rich cup of matcha green tea is as easy as finding the perfect scoop to water ratio.
 It’s impossible to mess up!

-The dose of caffeine in regular steeped green tea is significantly lower than what is found in a glass of Matcha.
-Steeped green tea contains about 25 mg of caffeine, about 55 mg less than Matcha in 8 fl oz of tea.
+The dose of caffeine in regular steeped green tea is significantly lower than what is found in a glass of matcha green tea.
+Steeped green tea contains about 25 mg of caffeine, about 55 mg less than matcha green tea in 8 fl oz of tea.

-When drinking a glass of Matcha Tea, you will notice a vibrant green color along with a rich consistency that creates an opaque quality in a clear glass.
+When drinking a glass of matcha green tea, you will notice a vibrant green color along with a rich consistency that creates an opaque quality in a clear glass.
 This comes as a major surprise to regular (steeped) green tea drinkers that are familiar with a murky transparent greenish-brown liquid.
-The vibrant and rich color in Matcha comes from the extremely high levels of chlorophyll that are produced in the unique shade growing process.
+The vibrant and rich color in matcha green tea comes from the extremely high levels of chlorophyll that are produced in the unique shade growing process.

-Matcha is prepared by directly combining the finest, hand-picked, baby green tea leaves with water.
-The stems and veins are removed before stone grinding Matcha powder.
+Matcha green tea is prepared by directly combining the finest, hand-picked, baby green tea leaves with water.
+The stems and veins are removed before stone grinding Matcha green tea powder.
 This allows you to fully ingest the most nutritious part of the plant.
 Standard green tea is made by steeping a tea bag filled with a bunch of random green tea parts resulting in a greenish-brown tea water.
 Don’t believe me?
-Try ripping open a bag of Lipton Matcha Green Tea and comparing it side by side with Tenzo Matcha.
+Try ripping open a bag of Lipton Matcha Green Tea and comparing it side by side with Tenzo Matcha Green Tea.
 The piles in front of you will speak for themselves.

-Matcha really stands apart from steeped green tea when comparing the nutritional value.
-It’s estimated that you need to drink 10-15 cups of green tea to equal the amount of nutrients in one cup of Matcha.
+Matcha green tea really stands apart from steeped green tea when comparing the nutritional value.
+It’s estimated that you need to drink 10-15 cups of green tea to equal the amount of nutrients in one cup of matcha green tea.
 Nothing can compare to isolating and fully ingesting the most nutritious leaf matter of the green tea plant.

 Up to 400 mg per day appears to be a safe amount of caffeine for most healthy adults.
 That’s roughly the amount of caffeine in 8 medium strength Tenzo Matchas, four cups of brewed coffee, 10 cans of coca-cola or two “energy shot” drinks.
 Some people are more sensitive to caffeine than others and may experience unwanted side effects from just one cup of coffee or tea.
 How your body reacts to caffeine may be affected by how much caffeine you drink on a regular basis.
 The human body will develop a tolerance to caffeine after consistent exposure.
 People who don’t drink caffeine regularly may be more sensitive to its negative side effects.